 How Much Do Computer Science Jobs Pay?

-The average base salary for a computer scientist in the United States is $126,830 per year in 2021.
-Salaries vary based on location, education, and experience level.
+The average base salary for a computer scientist in the United States can vary based on location, education, and experience level.
 Those interested can check the U.S. Bureau of Labor Statistics for the most up-to-date estimates on median salaries and additional information about the fields.

 Computer Science Career Outlook